monsieurbiz/docker/code-server/README.md

 # What difference?

-We have added docker into the container!
+We have added docker, docker-compose and make into the container!

 # Maintainer